Business rates in 2017

-Business rates revaluation 2017
+Business rates revaluation

 Business rates are based on the rateable value of your business property.
 The rateable value is the amount of yearly rental income your property could be let for on the open market.
 Rateable values are reviewed periodically to take account of changes in the property market.
 The next business rates revaluation takes effect from April 2017.

+The review of rateable values has been carried out by the Valuation Office Agency.
 More information is available at the Valuation Office Agency website.
 You can see

 - your old rateable value

 - an estimate of next year's business rates bill